EntropiaFox/LamiaDMBot/README.md

 ### Instructions

 Something to write up at some point, ey?
 For now, make sure to set the TOKEN variable in the lamia.cfg file to your own token (As obtained from [BotFather](https://core.telegram.org/bots)).
-Setting a password allows you to restrict bot registration to those who know the secret value only.
+You may also pass as a parameter the path and filename to your config file, otherwise LamiaDMBot will look or generate one in its working directory.

 ### License